serverhiccups/refolk/README.md

 # refolk
-A more modern interface to the excellent Folket's Lexicon
+A more modern interface to the excellent Folket's Lexikon.